News & Events

 Washington County 4-H'ers Compete at Southeast District Project Achievement

-We are very proud of our 4-H’ers and extremely appreciative of our Volunteers for their support.
-For more information about 4-H, to become a volunteer or to make a donation, please contact the County Extension Office at 552-2011.
+For more information about 4-H or to become a volunteer, please contact the Washington County Extension Office at 552-2011.

 Dr. Kim Kitchens Receives Southeast District 4-H Volunteer Award